Example Career: Health and Safety Engineers, Except Mining Safety Engineers and Inspectors

 Plan, implement, and coordinate safety programs, requiring application of engineering principles and technology, to prevent or correct unsafe environmental working conditions.

-What Job Titles Industrial Safety and Health Engineers Might Have
+What Job Titles Health and Safety Engineers, Except Mining Safety Engineers and Inspectors Might Have

 - Chief Security and Safety Officer (CSO)